SimchaTeich/Cloud_computing_course/Assignment1/Task7/README.md

 ![](./img/00%20-%20change%20auto%20scale%20settings.png)

 After that I created [loadTest.js](./LoadTest/loadTest.js) which will make many requests in parallel with the load balancer.
+The test should run from my computer or from github codespace and not from the machines in Amazon's lab, because it is important that the test reflect browsing from the world, and not necessarily from that region.

 This is what the load balancer looks like before running the test: